MrPurple666/ubuntu-termux/README.md

 2. after `apt-get clean`
 3. and `apt-get install -f`
 4. Now just give a `apt-get update` and done error is fixed

+## Tips
+1. Make an automation via .bashrc to Fix DPKG error